jeffkitson-music/holidates/README.md

 - :latin_cross: Easter

 **Disclaimer:** *This is a hobby project for a specific use.
 Holidays were chosen out of necessity rather than exclusion.
 More holidays that would benefit teachers and schools in a diverse array of cultures and contexts are welcome.*

-## :point_right: Alternatives
-- There are already several APIs for this (like [this one](https://holidayapi.com/)) for a somewhat large fee.
-- Free options like ([this api](https://date.nager.at/Api)) and subscriptable Google Calendars with public holidays are available but might be limited.

 ## :tada: Installation and Use